 Cash rent averages presented in this article will be updated as more information becomes available.
 In particular, estimates of 2016 cash rents will be updated when NASS releases its rent estimates in August 2016.

-Appendix: Useful Figures Summarizing Illinois Land Cash Rents
+Useful Figures Summarizing Illinois Land Cash Rents

 Appendix Figure 1 shows estimates of average cash rents by county.
 Values in this figure are based on 2015 NASS county yields.
 NASS did not release county yields in 2015.
 Updates were based on changes in state rents and professionally managed rents.